-Using Tamoxifen to prevent breast cancer
+Using Tamoxifen to reduce the chance of developing breast cancer

-There have been a number of studies researching the use of Tamoxifen to prevent breast cancer in women at increased risk.
-The IBIS-1 trial, which was carried out here in the UK, involved women with a family history of breast cancer, taking Tamoxifen or a placebo (inactive pill) for 5 years.
-The actual number of breast cancers they developed during the 5 years, and after was then compared.
-At the 5 year point, the number of cancers had been reduced in women taking the Tamoxifen, but the complication (side-effect) rate was increased.
-At the 10 year point, the reduction in risk of breast cancer was 38%, and the benefit of Tamoxifen outweighed the complications which stopped after the tablet was stopped at 5 years.
+There have been a number of studies on the use of Tamoxifen to reduce the chance of developing breast cancer in women at increased lifetime risk.
+The IBIS-1 trial, which was carried out in the UK, involved women with a family history of breast cancer taking Tamoxifen or a placebo (inactive pill) for five years.
+The actual number of breast cancers they developed was then compared.
+At the five year point, the number of cancers had been reduced in women taking the Tamoxifen, but the complication (side-effect) rate was increased.
+At the 10 year point, the reduction in risk of breast cancer was 38%, and the benefit of Tamoxifen outweighed the complications.
+The side-effects went away after the tablet was stopped after five years.